nimiq/nimiq.github.io/tutorials/nano-client-1-basics.md

 **These three lines are all it needs to get a Nimiq client connected to the network!**

-When you run this code, you'll notice it will take a few seconds to connect.
-Open the dev tools (F12) to see `.
+When you run this code, you'll notice it will take a moment to reach consensus.
+Open the dev tools (F12) to see logs of the Nano Client to better understand what's going on under the hood.

 Great, let's add some UI to see what's happening behind the scenes.

 ## User Interface

-Add a `<div>` to print out the status messages like below:
+Add a `<div>` with an ID to print out the status messages like below:

 ```html
 <body>